 The easiest way to join start your VAFA Umpiring journey is to come down to training and say hi!

-All umpires train on Mondays & Wednesdays at Elsternwick Park beginning at 6.15pm.
+All umpireing disciplines (Field, Boundary & Goal) train Wednesdays at Elsternwick Park beginning at 6.00pm.

 Pre-season training begins from the first week of February and will consist of strength & conditioning, with skills coaching to commence in March.